DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 However, you'll can combine every discrete A, B, C, and D output jacks, together with the **MIX** output jack.

-By default, discrete oscillator outputs are unmixed (pre-MIX ENVelope / pre-joystick, like a "dry" audio signal), but it's possible - from relevant oscillator context, 3rd page (**OSC x VOLUME**, along **L3** button) - to get a blended oscillator signal, in case you'll need it for further usage!
+By default, discrete oscillator outputs are unmixed (pre-MIX ENVelope / pre-joystick, like a "dry" audio signal), but it's possible - from relevant oscillator context, 3rd page (labelled **OSC x VOLUME**), the **PRE-JOYST.** setting along **L3** button permits to set as pre-MIX ENVelope / pre-joystick, instead, to get a blended oscillator signal, in case you'll need it for further usage, such separate FX processing!

 _Example: from OSC A context, 3rd page (labelled "OSC A VOLUME"), press L3 button to select **PRE-JOYST.** setting, then rotate the DATA ENTRY encoder to change the setting from **YES (DRY)** to **NO (POST)**:_